ChalmersGU-data-structure-courses/dsabook/src/C18-amortised-analysis.md

 Our final example uses amortized analysis to prove a relationship between the cost of the [move-to-front]{.term}
-self-organizing list heuristic and the cost for the optimal static ordering of the list.
+[self-organizing list]{.term} heuristic and the cost for the optimal static ordering of the list.

 Recall that, for a series of search operations, the minimum cost for a